Enable static malware analysis of large files

 - For downloads that range from 5 MB to 2 GB in size (large files), select the Allow and Scan to enable static malware analysis.
 For more information, see Static malware analysis of large files.

 - In the Threat tab, select policy actions for threat categories.
-For more information on policy actions, see Policy actions for lists and threat categories.
+For more information on policy actions, see Policy actions.

-- To assign a list to a policy, see Add a list to a policy.
+- To assign a list to a policy, see Add a Block list to a policy.

-- In the Acceptable Use Policy tab, select the block action to block websites in any of these categories or subcategories.
-To allow websites or content in these categories or subcategories, make sure the block action is not selected.
+- In the Acceptable Use Policy tab, select the block action to block websites in any of these categories.
+To allow websites or content in these categories, make sure the block action is not selected.

 - Click Save.